Canada: Merger Review

 Challenging a merger

-Following recent amendments to the Competition Act, the new Canadian merger review regime establishes an initial waiting period of 30 days following which the parties can close their transaction provided that the Bureau has not exercised its discretion to extend the waiting period by issuing an SIR.23 With the Bureau now having the power to possibly ‘stop the clock’, it is likely that section 100 orders will become even less relevant as a tool to provide the Bureau with additional time to review a merger.
+Following the 2009 amendments to the Competition Act, the new Canadian merger review regime establishes an initial waiting period of 30 days, after which the parties can close their transaction provided the Bureau has not exercised its discretion to extend the waiting period by issuing an SIR.23 With the Bureau now having the power to stop the clock, it is likely that section 100 orders will become even less relevant as a tool to provide the Bureau with additional time to review a merger.

 Second, the Bureau may also seek quasi-structural remedies.
 In such cases, the merged entity is allowed to retain ownership of the assets acquired in the merger, but must take certain actions that have structural implications for the marketplace, such as the removal of anti-competitive contract terms, the granting of non-discriminatory access rights to networks or the licensing of intellectual property.

-Finally, the Bureau may seek behavioural remedies, though it rarely does so on a standalone basis.
-Rather it may seek combination remedies where a structural divestiture is combined with behavioural remedies.
+Finally, the Bureau may seek behavioural remedies, though until recently, it has rarely done so on a stand-alone basis.
+Rather, it may seek combination remedies where a structural divestiture is combined with behavioural remedies.
 Common examples include: